MindOrbit/CON5013/README.md

 });
 ```

-## ðŸ“œ Logging Integration
+## 📜 Logging Integration

-Con5013 captures logs from your application and external libraries so you can view them under the Console â†’ Logs tab.
+Con5013 captures logs from your application and external libraries so you can view them under the Console → Logs tab.

 ### What gets captured by default